Stability for hyperbolic groups acting on boundary spheres: Introduction

-``Stability from hyperbolicity" is a recurring theme in dynamical systems.
-However, in much of the existing literature, hyperbolicity is described using some smooth or at least $C^1$ structure, while the actions we consider are typically only $C^0$.
-(Boundaries of groups do not have a natural differentiable structure.)
+``Stability from hyperbolicity" is an important and recurring theme in dynamical systems.
+For instance, hyperbolic (Anosov) diffeomorphisms are topologically stable, thanks to the well known shadowing lemma.
+However, in much of the existing literature, hyperbolicity is described using some smooth or at least $C^1$ structure, while the actions we consider are typically not differentiable, only having H\"older regularity.

-An example is Sullivan's 1985 {\em Structural stability implies hyperbolicity for Klein\-ian groups} \cite{Sullivan}, which gives a characterization of convex-cocompact subgroups of $\PSL(2,\C)$ as those subgroups whose action on their limit set is stable under $C^1$ perturbations.
+Regarding boundary actions of groups, Sullivan's 1985 {\em Structural stability implies hyperbolicity for Klein\-ian groups} \cite{Sullivan}, characterizes convex-cocompact subgroups of $\PSL(2,\C)$ as those subgroups whose action on their limit set is stable under $C^1$ perturbations.
 Sullivan uses the fact that group elements expand neighborhoods of points to produce a coding of orbits that is insensitive to perturbation.
 This technique was recently generalized by Kapovich--Kim--Lee \cite{KKL} to a much broader setting, including Lipschitz perturbations of many group actions on metric spaces which satisfy a generalized version of Sullivan's expansivity condition.

-Matsumoto \cite{Matsumoto} showed a more robust form of rigidity for the actions of fundamental groups of compact surfaces on their boundary at infinity.
-In this case the boundary is a topological circle, and Matsumoto's work implies that any deformation of such a ``boundary action" on the circle is semi-conjugate to the original action.
+Matsumoto \cite{Matsumoto} gives a more robust form of rigidity for the actions of fundamental groups of compact surfaces on their boundary at infinity.
+In this case the boundary is a topological circle, and Matsumoto's work implies that any deformation of such a boundary action is semi-conjugate to the original action.
 Motivated by this, Bowden and the first author studied the actions of the fundamental groups of compact Riemannian manifolds on their boundaries at infinity, showing these satisfy a form of local rigidity.
 Again hyperbolicity played a role, this time in the form of the Anosov property of geodesic flow on such negatively curved manifolds.